Improving Patient Safety Through Monitoring and Reporting Mechanisms for Phlebotomy Quality Metrics

 • Phlebotomy quality metrics are essential for patient safety and improved laboratory performance.

-• Training and education is necessary for staff to remain competent & improve patient care with successful implementation of phlebotomy quality metrics.
+• Training and education are necessary for staff to remain competent & improve patient care with successful implementation of phlebotomy quality metrics.

 The Importance of Phlebotomy Quality Metrics

 Phlebotomy quality metrics are indispensable in ensuring the best patient care and boosting laboratory performance.
 By monitoring potential errors, these systems can be used to address issues as soon as they arise.
-This way, lab professionals have a means of keeping their procedures tightly managed so that utmost standards of quality and safety for patients is maintained at all times.
-Policy-makers should also take action in order to reduce risks related to phlebotomies by hiring qualified staff, creating hygienic settings, and establishing proper documentation/monitoring protocols regarding any untoward incidents.
+This way, lab professionals have a means of keeping their procedures tightly managed so that the utmost standards of quality and safety for patients are maintained at all times.

 Search Phlebotomy Technician Programs